Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Overview.md

 - Stores File Hashes Within.
 - TOC in-front.

 We use SOLID compression to bundle up small files together, while keeping the large files as separate compressed blobs.
+All files are entirely contained within a slice of a given block.

 ```mermaid
 flowchart TD